Advance Directives in New York and Connecticut

 - Dealing with All Creditors

 - Preparing Accountings

 - Estate Litigation

-Part of a comprehensive estate plan is creating documents that specify your wishes on a range of matters and ensure that those wishes will be legally enforceable in the event that you are unable to speak for yourself.
+Part of a comprehensive estate plan is creating advance directives that specify your wishes on a range of matters and ensure that those wishes will be legally enforceable in the event that you are unable to speak for yourself.
 At MayaLaw, we assist our clients in determining which documents are necessary, and then drafting those documents in accordance with both New York and Connecticut laws to ensure that they will be fully enforceable when the time comes.
-Three common documents we work with clients to create are living wills, powers of attorney, and health care proxies.
+Three common advance directives we work with clients to create are living wills, powers of attorney, and health care proxies.

 A living will is a document that explains what kind of medical treatments an individual would like performed or not performed in specific situations.
 Unlike a health care proxy, it does not name a specific person to make decisions for you, but rather outlines your wishes.
 Often this is used to clarify end of life decisions.
 Whether or not you need a living will is a personal decision that should reflect your convictions about the way you would like these situations handled.
 While you may not think one is necessary, it is also a good idea to consider the feelings and concerns of your loved ones, as it may make it easier for them if they have a clear idea of what you would like to be done.

 Powers of Attorney

 There are different types of powers of attorney.
 In general, a power of attorney gives another person the ability to make decisions and handle your affairs for you.
 A durable power of attorney gives another individual that power immediately and is effective in the event that you are incapacitated.
 Other powers of attorney are more limited in scope, either in the powers given to the other person and/or the timespan for which they are intended.

 The Health Care Proxy